Skip to main content

 • A legitimate provider will never instruct you on specific withdrawal destinations for your bitcoin.
 If you are asked to send bitcoin to an address you don't know or control, you could lose your money irretrievably

-• Always look out for official alerts and notifications from 21bitcoin and other trusted sources
+• Always look out for official alerts and notifications from 21bitcoin and other trusted sources- Bitcoin transactions on 21bitcoin are irreversible, so always double-check the recipient's details before confirming any operation.

 Did this answer your question?